design-patterns-in-ruby/design-patterns-in-ruby/README.md

    Don't implement features or design in flexibility that you don't immediately need because you will probably never need it.

 ----------------------------------------------------------------

+## Design Patterns

+1. TEMPLATE METHOD
+    1. Create a skeletal class with methods that are common between algorithms.
+    2. Create a subclass for each algorithm and override the common methods from the skeletal class.